- Fisheries Management

 Seabed mining Taranaki 2016

-Update
+Latest Update

 On Monday 7th November the Environment Court heard the case brought by KASM, asking the Court to order TTR to reveal information hidden in the company’s application to mine iron sand from the South Taranaki Bight.
+The judge has delivered his verdict and it was a good one for KASM and all Kiwis.

 Introduction

-On 23 August 2016 Trans-Tasman Resources Ltd (TTR) submitted an application with the Environmental Protection Authority (EPA) to mine the seabed off the coast of Patea, South Taranaki Bight, for iron sand.
+On 23 August 2016, Trans-Tasman Resources Ltd (TTR) submitted an application with the Environmental Protection Authority (EPA) to mine the seabed off the coast of Patea, South Taranaki Bight, for iron sand.
 Their intention is to extract a maximum of 50 million tonnes of the seabed each year for a period of 35 years.
-This follows from an application to mine the same area in 2013.
+This follows from an application to mine in the same area in 2013.

 Excavation would occur in depths ranging from 19 to 42 metres.
 The proposal area covers 65.76 square kilometres of seabed between 22 to 36 kilometres offshore of Patea.